toolleeo/cli-apps/README.md

 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
 * [typetype](https://github.com/ahmet8zer/typetype) - Minimalistic command line typing game.
+* [Typr](https://github.com/DriftingOtter/Typr) - `typr` is a Python-based application that utilizes the 'rich' module to provide you with a simple yet satisfying tui when typing, `typr` is designed to be simple and easy to use.

 ## <a name="utility"></a>Utilities